aboahemmanuel01/Show_Me_The_Data_Structures_Project/README.md

 ## Show_Me_The_Data_Structures_Project
-This repo contains a variety of projects related to different forms of data structures The projects are divided into six sections which cover a variety of topics related to datat strucutres.
+This repo contains a variety of projects related to different forms of data structures The projects are divided into six sections which cover a variety of topics related to data structures.
 Each project contain a clean and efficient answer in Python, as well as a text explanation of the efficiency of my code and design choices.

 The six projects in this repo are as follow: